woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2g.rst

+.. _figure_2g:

 Figure.2.g
 ----------

-Figures depicting the top-quark invariant mass reconstructed from **truth jets**.
+Figures depicting the invariant mass of matched **truth jets** from mutual tops.
-**In this figure, only tops decaying hadronically are shown and illustrate the number of truth jets contributing.**
+**The figure aims to illustrate the number of truth jets contributing matched tops in the hadronic decay channel**.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^